48 Hours in Sonoma, California

 Feel like Italian?
 Café Citti in Kenwood offers the delicious food and friendly atmosphere of an authentic Italian trattoria with Wine Country style.
 Also in Kenwood, Palooza Brewery & Gastropub features a variety of American pub fare, including barbecue, burgers, and small plates, plus local wines and 16 micro-craft beers.

-In the southern end of the valley, the Schellville Grill serves up Texas-style barbecue and Tuscan-influenced wine country fare for lunch and dinner, and Boxcar Fried Chicken & Biscuits offers southern-inspired delights made fresh daily with locally sourced ingredients.
+In the southern end of the valley, the Schellville Grill serves up Texas-style barbecue and Tuscan-influenced wine country fare for lunch, and Boxcar Fried Chicken & Biscuits offers southern-inspired delights made fresh daily with locally sourced ingredients.
 Watch for the red and white cow on the roof of Angelo’s Wine Country Deli, where the sandwiches showcase their housemade cold cuts, sausages, and condiments; fans love their beef jerky, garlic sausage, and garlic mustard.
 The Carneros Deli offers a wide variety of delicious deli food (try the hot chipotle chicken sandwich on sourdough), plus a small wine tasting bar.

 What better way to spend an afternoon in Sonoma Wine Country than with a bit more wine tasting?
 There are many, many choices.
 In the north there’s St. Francis Winery & Vineyards, Chateau St. Jean, Kunde Family Winery, Deerfield Ranch Winery, and Ledson Winery & Vineyards.
 In the south, there’s Ram’s Gate Winery, Gloria Ferrer Caves and Vineyards, Viansa Sonoma, Cline Cellars, and Robledo Family Winery.
 And that’s just a quick sampling.
 For more possibilities and more details, read Bennett Valley Wine Region and Appellation, Carneros Sonoma Wine Region and Appellation, Moon Mountain AVA, Sonoma Mountain Wine Region and Appellation, and Sonoma Valley Wine Region and Appellation, or check our listings of Sonoma County Wineries.